Articles | Volume 17, issue 7

 Short summary

-SuCCESs is a model that represents energy, materials, land-use and climate change globally, and can be used to calculate long-term scenarios of these systems up to year 2100.
-It provides a new way to model how these systems interact, and how they together could work towards reaching global sustainability targets, for example to mitigate climate change.
-This paper describes how the model works and the results it can produce, and how these compare to results from other models.
+SuCCESs (Sustainable Climate Change mitigation strategies in Energy–land–material Systems) is a model that represents energy, materials, land use, and climate change globally and can be used to calculate long-term scenarios of these systems up to year 2100.
+It provides a new way to model how these systems interact and how they could work together towards reaching global sustainability targets, for example, to mitigate climate change.
+This paper describes how the model works and the results it can produce and how these compare to results from other models.

 Short summary